Infinity666/photon/docs/core.rst

 The core
 ========

-All three modules depend on the :ref:`backend`:
+All three modules depend on the :ref:`utility`:

 .. seealso:: |allutil|

 :ref:`settings` and :ref:`meta` could be used independently or both together.

-Bundling :ref:`Settings` and :ref:`Meta` together plus adding :ref:`frontend` handlers, :ref:`photon` provides a simple, yet powerful interface.
+Bundling :ref:`Settings` and :ref:`Meta` together plus adding :ref:`tools` handlers, :ref:`photon` provides a simple, yet powerful interface.

 .. seealso:: |alltools|